imcs-compsim/pinns_for_comp_mech/README.md

 ---

-## Citing pinns_for_comp_mech
+## Citing 'pinns_for_comp_mech'

-Whenever you use or mention pinns_for_comp_mech in some sort of scientific document/publication/presentation, please cite the following publication.
+Whenever you use or mention 'pinns_for_comp_mech' in some sort of scientific document/publication/presentation, please cite the following publication.
 It is publicly avaliable at [arXiv](https://arxiv.org/abs/2308.12716).

 ```
 @article{sahin2023pinnforcontact,